tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ## Introduction

-I2P (Invisible Internet Project), Tor and VPNs (Virtual Private Networks) are well known anonymity networks used by millions of users across the world.
-Most people use them as ways to securely transfer data over the internet with their identities concealed.
-These networks have very similar characteristics but are also very big differences and hence work in very specific ways.
+I2P (Invisible Internet Project), Tor and VPNs (Virtual Private Networks) are well known anonymity networks used by millions of people across the world.
+Most people use them as a way to securely and privately browse the internet.
+These networks have very similar characteristics but also very big differences and hence work in very specific ways.

 In this report we'll examine what the I2P network is, the paradigms of how it works, its security infrastructure and its usefulness in the blockchain domain.

 ## What is I2P
 I2P (known as the Invisible Internet Project and founded in 2003) is a network layer that runs on a distributed network of computers on a global network infrastructure.
 This network layer provides a set of functions that runs on each computer and provides encrypted, one-way connections to and from other computers within the network.
-These functions are wrapped in a *"router"* that is installed during setup and configuration.
+These functions are wrapped in a *"router"* that is installed during setup and configuration of the network.

 ## How Does It Work
-The first concept to understand about I2P is that it's primary an enclosed network that runs within the Internet infrastructure (reffered to as the Clearnet in this paradigm).
+The first concept to understand about I2P is that its primarily an enclosed network that runs within the Internet infrastructure (reffered to as the Clearnet in this paradigm).
 Unlike VPN's and the Tor network, which are built to communicate with the Internet anonymously, I2P works as a decentralised network of that operates within the Internet - i.e. an Internet within the internet.
 Interaction is done on a peer to peer level and there is no centralised authority that handles the network or keeps track of the active peers.
 Tor and VPNs, on the other hand have centralised authorities where the message/data and network is managed.
 Since I2P works within it's own network, it is primarily made up of anonymous and hidden sites (called eepsites) that exist only within the network and are only accessible to people using I2P.
 These can be easily created using an **I2PTunnel** service that uses a standard web server.
 Another concept of note is I2P is not inherently an "outproxy" network i.e. it's not intended for accessing the internet.
 This is because the client you send a message to is the cryptographic identifier, not some IP address, so the message must be addressed to someone running I2P.
 Browsing the internet is however possible through opening an outproxy that allows creating an anonymous internet connection. (ref https://blokt.com/guides/what-is-i2p-vs-tor-browser#How_does_I2P_work) ref: https://geti2p.net/en/docs/api/i2ptunnel

 #### The Infrastructure